Swansea University Chooses Control Over Automation with AP Capture

 The Precision Problem with Automated Systems

-For Assistant Coach Joe Thomas, the limitation of automated camera solutions was clear: a lack of control meant a lack of relevant, actionable data.
+For Assistant Coach Joe Thomas, the limitation of automated camera solutions was clear.
+A lack of control meant a lack of relevant, actionable data.

-"Compared to automatic cameras where we can sort of get lost here and there, I feel this is really specific", Joe explains.
+"Compared to automatic cameras where we can sort of get lost here and there, I feel this is really specific," Joe explains.
 "AP Capture allows us to get a very personal feel of how we train and customised views, really specific to what we're trying to do here as a team."

 Taking Control: The AP Capture Advantage

-"Opposed to automated solutions, using the joystick and the PTZ cameras has been great for us to follow the game how we want to film the game, different to a VEO camera", Hugh confirms.
+"Opposed to automated solutions, using the joystick and the PTZ cameras has been great for us to follow the game how we want to film the game, different to a VEO camera," Hugh confirms.
 "It’s easy for us to film, track, and determine how we want to produce our footage."

 The flexibility of the multi-angle installation means the coaching staff can capture and analyse everything from full-pitch strategy to tight, detailed views of specific skill drills.